KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 ---
 ## Contribution
-If you've got ideas to make this an project better?
+If you've got ideas to make this a project better?
 Feel free to fork this repository, make improvements and make a pull request.